SouthGreenPlatform/genoring/DEVEL.md

   The definition should not include the "services:" element nor an element name for the service and should not include a "container_name" parameter as it will be automatically set by GenoRing using the YAML file name.
-The indentation must not include extra-spaces for lisibility as they will be automatically managed by the GenoRing script.
+The indentation must not include extra-spaces for readability as they will be automatically managed by the GenoRing script.
 To avoid conflicts between modules, service names should be prefixed by "genoring-" followed by their module name followed by a dash, unless a service could be shared amongst multiple modules.